|

 What happens to my debts?

-Wills set out how you wish to provide for your family and distribute your estate when you die.
-However, the first thing your estate will be used for is to pay off your funeral expenses, the costs of administering your estate and any debts you owe when you die.
-Your beneficiaries will only get what is left over.
+The first thing your estate must be used for is to pay off your funeral expenses, the costs of administering your estate and any debts you owe when you die.
+Although wills set out how you wish to provide for your family and distribute your estate when you die, your beneficiaries will only get what is left over.

 Things to Think About

-Whom may I choose to act as my executor?
+Can I choose anyone I want to act as my executor?

 What should I consider if I have young children?

-If you are making a will and you have children under 19 years of age, you should consider naming a guardian to care for them.
+If you are making a will and you have minor children (under 19 years of age), you should consider naming a guardian to care for them.
 This is in the event that you and your spouse die at the same time.
-The guardian looks after the children and protects their interests.
+The guardian would look after the children and protect their interests.
 Guardianship is an important responsibility.
-It should be discussed with the proposed guardian beforehand.
-You should name an alternate guardian in case the first one is unwilling or unable to act.
-The person that you name as guardian need not be the same person you name as executor.
+You should discuss it with the proposed guardian beforehand.
+It is a good idea to name an alternate guardian in case the first one is unwilling or unable to act.
+The person that you name as guardian does not have to be the same person you name as executor.

 Can my will include long-term arrangements for dependants or somebody that I wish to provide for?